scylladb/scylladb/docs/architecture/raft.rst

 Procedure
 ~~~~~~~~~

 During the recovery procedure, you'll enter a special ``RECOVERY`` mode, remove all faulty nodes (using the standard :doc:`node removal procedure </operating-scylla/procedures/cluster-management/remove-node/>`), delete the internal Raft data, and execute a rolling restart.
 This will cause the cluster to perform the internal Raft upgrade procedure again, initializing the Raft algorithm from scratch.
-The recovery procedure applies to clusters not running Raft in the past and then had Raft enabled and to clusters bootstrapped with Raft.
+The recovery procedure applies to clusters that were not running Raft in the past and then had Raft enabled.

 .. note::